Characterizing and Tuning Exceptional Points Using Newton Polygons: The Newton Polygon Method

 where $J_{R/L}=t\pm \gamma/2$ are the right and left hopping amplitudes.
 If we now add a perturbation, $\epsilon$, coupling the first and the last sites, the Hamiltonian matrix takes the form

 The characteristic equation, in turn, is

 where each $z_M$ is a constant, $z_M\in \mathbb{Z}$.
 The Newton polygon for $p(\omega,\epsilon)$ is shown in the left panel of Figure~\ref{fig:HN_model}.
 We note that remarkably at $t=\gamma/2$, the coefficients of all the terms in $p(\omega,\epsilon)$ vanish other than the $\epsilon^1$ and the $\omega^N$ terms.
 The Newton polygon for this case is plotted in the right panel in Figure~\ref{fig:HN_model}.
 The slope of the relevant line-segment is $1/N$.
 This implies the presence of an $N$-th order EP and correspondingly the presence of non-Hermitian skin effect at $t=\gamma/2$, which is physically the condition for unidirectional hopping ($J_R=\gamma$, $J_L=0$).
+If the perturbing term $\epsilon$ is added to the bottom left element of the Hamiltonian, the other limit of purely unidirectional hopping with $J_R=0, J_L=-\gamma$ is obtained.
+This is also predicted from our Newton polygon approach by constructing the corresponding characteristic equation.
 Thus, our Newton polygon method can elegantly predict the occurrence of non-Hermitian skin effect.
+We note that our Newton polygon approach is able to characterize the non-Hermitian skin effect in the scenario where higher order EPs appear with an algebraic multiplicity scaling with system size while the geometric multiplicity becomes unity.
+In this situation, all the bulk modes may align to one state and result in the non-Hermitian skin effect.